clascher/Gravity/resume.md

 * Typing peed of 85 words per minute
 * Familiar with markup languages (HTML, Markdown)
 * Experience working in the command shell
-* Familiar with microforms reader/printers and scanners
+* Familiar with microforms reader/printers and scanners and Sudoc classification system